slowproj/slowdash/README.md

 # SlowDash
-Web tool for control and monitoring of concurrent systems (slow-controls and data-acquisition), primarily designed for physics experiments
+SlowDash is a web tool for control and monitoring of concurrent systems (slow-controls and data-acquisition), originally designed for physics experiments.

 #### Project Goal
 - Grafana-like data browser for ROOT-like data objects (graphs, histograms, etc.)